RingoSeeber/Petrona/README.md

-# Petrona
+# Petrona Font Family

-The Petrona font family is currently being built as a Variable Font.
+The Petrona Font Family is currently being built as a Variable Font.

 Composed of a Roman and Italic, Latin Expert, supporting 222 languages.